Avrone1013/Space-Engine/README.md

-# Friday Night Funkin' (Week 7 Port)
+# Friday Night Funkin' Space Engine

-This is a Github repository for Friday Night Funkin' v0.2.8, one of the versions of the game thats only on a select few of web-pages, and no site of an OFFICIAL source code for that current version of the game.

 ## Disclaimer !!

 I just want to say i dont own any rights to these assets or songs, let alone some of the code in this repo.
-I only did this mini FNF project build for coding practice.
 This FNF version will be worked on regularly, with me adding new features, and adding more week 7 assets and junk, so be on the lookout for that!

 ## Support Friday Night Funkin'